Grunge (fashion)

 Flannels and jeans are staples in the grunge style.

 Grunge fashion refers to the clothing, accessories and hairstyles of the grunge music genre.
 This subculture emerged in mid-1980s Seattle, and had reached wide popularity by the mid 1990s.
-Grunge fashion is characterized by durable and timeless thrift-store clothing, often worn in a loose, androgynous manner to de-emphasize the silhouette.
-The style was popularized by music bands Nirvana, Soundgarden and Pearl Jam.
+Grunge fashion is characterized by durable or hardy thrift store clothing, often worn in a loose, androgynous manner to de-emphasize the silhouette.
+The style was popularized by music bands Alice in Chains, Nirvana, Soundgarden and Pearl Jam.

 Origins

-The term grunge was adopted by the music industry for a style of music that had become wildly popular in the American northwest during the early 1990s.
+The term grunge was adopted by the music industry for a style of music that had become wildly popular in the American Northwest during the early 1990s.
 The term first appeared in 1972, but it did not become a popular term in widespread media until the late 1980s, influenced by the surge and decline of punk.
 This view made its mark on the youth of the time and translated into their choice of fashion.

-"Punk is anti-fashion, it makes a statement, while grunge is about not making a statement, which is why it's crazy for it to become a fashion statement."
-Details editor James Truman said.
-Therefore, grunge look is different from the punk look.
-Punk musicians usually wear leather jackets, ripped jeans, sleeveless shirts, metal chains, and dark clothes.
-In contrast, grunge rockers in Seattle wore mundane everyday clothing everywhere.
-For example, Kurt Cobain, singer-guitarist of Nirvana, would simply wear an oversized striped sweater, ripped jeans, a pair of Converse, and an unkempt hair to perform.
-This low-key style from the Pacific Northwest became popular as grunge entered the mainstream.
+In 1992, The New York Times wrote: "This stuff is cheap, it's durable, and it's kind of timeless.
+It also runs against the grain of the whole flashy aesthetic that existed in the 80's."

 In a 1998 article for the Journal of Cultural Geography, Thomas Bell said "Flannel shirts and Doc Martens boots were worn as an anti-fashion statement that is undoubtedly related to the unassuming and unvarnished nature of the music itself".